Healthy recipes①

 How to choose dried small sardines

-High-quality dried small sardines are transparent and plump.
-Choose ones that are not too salty and do not have a fishy smell.
+High-quality dried small sardines are transparent and have plump flesh.
+Choose one that is not too salty and does not have a fishy smell.

 About Sansho

-Sansho berries are a precious ingredient that are only available for a short period around June.
+Sansho berries are a precious ingredient that is only available for a short period around June.
 Choose ones that are bright green and have uniform grains.
-They can be frozen, so it's recommended to buy them in bulk during the season and store them.
+It can also be frozen, so it is recommended to buy it in bulk during the season and store it.

-Sansho berries contain a compound called "sanshool," which is the source of their unique numbing spiciness.
-This compound is said to improve blood circulation and metabolism.
+Sansho contains a substance called "sanshool."
+This is the source of its unique numbing spiciness.
+This ingredient is said to have the effect of improving blood circulation and increasing metabolism.

 The nutritional value and excellent health benefits of dried sansho pepper